aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/03-set-up-foundation-team-access-control.md

 **What about AWS IAM users and groups?:** Although the AWS Identity and Access Management (AWS IAM) service supports management of locally defined users and groups, it’s generally not recommended that customers depend on this capability to help manage human user access to the AWS platform _at scale_.
 Instead, AWS recommends that you reuse your preferred enterprise identity management system and associated processes to act as the basis for human user access to the AWS platform.
 {{% /notice %}}

-## 2. Map Foundation Functional Roles to Existing AWS Groups
+## 2. Map Foundation Functional Roles to Existing AWS Groups {#map-foundation-functional-roles}

 Earlier in this guide you should have mapped your foundation team members to the [initial set of functional roles]({{< relref "03-map-people-to-foundation-roles.md" >}}) to be played in support of your AWS environment.